 Twenty million allowances are set aside exclusively for compensation of the price difference between sustainable aviation fuels and conventional aviation fuel between 2024 – 2030.
 These so-called eligible aviation fuels are sustainable aviation fuels that are eligible for support if they comply with requirements laid down in the MRR and REDII.
 This additional allocation for eligible aviation fuels is called FEETS (Fuels Eligible for ETS) support.
 Allowances are distributed according a ‘first come first serve’ principle.
 Calculation of the FEETS support will be in accordance with an implementing regulation detailing the calculation methodology and is carried out by the competent authority.

-An alternative method to acquire allowances is through participation in auctions, such as those held at the Leipzig Energy Exchange (EEX).
+EU ETS allowances can be acquired through participation in auctions, such as those held at the Leipzig Energy Exchange (EEX).
 This participation is voluntary.
 Furthermore, a fundamental aspect of emissions trading, known as a "cap and trade" system, allows allowances to be traded among individual emitters.
 Companies across different sectors covered by emissions trading can also trade emissions allowances.
 Beyond companies subject to emissions trading, all legal entities and individuals can engage in allowance trading.
 Various financial intermediaries offer a range of services in practice, and local banks may provide assistance in this regard as well.

 Please visit our webpage for more information on obtaining emission allowances.